npalm/serveless-containers-slides/README.md

 # Serverless Containers on Fargate

+Slides of a talk about running serverless containers in Amazon Fargate

 ## slides
 For the slides we use the [RevealJS](https://github.com/hakimel/reveal.js/) framework.
 - See index.html for the slide show composition